If you are a prospective, existing or past Thrivent Trust Company customer residing in California and have been provided with a copy of our

-- Internet or other similar network activity, such as browsing history, search history, or information on a consumer's interaction with a website, application, or advertisement.
+- Internet or other similar network activity, including, but not limited to, browsing history, search history, or information on a consumer's interaction with a website, application, or advertisement.

-- Geolocation data, such as IP addresses, are registered to a geographic location.
+- Geolocation data, such as IP addresses, which are registered to a geographic location.

 - Audio, electronic, visual, thermal, or olfactory information, such as videos, photos, or voice recordings.